 Pacific Family Violence Training Programme

-The Pacific Family Violence Training Programme aims to help to eliminate violence in Pacific families and communities.
-The intent is to build the capability of Pacific family violence practitioners and service providers to provide culturally appropriate interventions to victims, perpetrators and their families.
-This training is currently under development by a training provider.
+Pasefika Proud manages the Pacific Family Violence Training Programme which aims to help to eliminate violence in Pacific families and communities.
+The intent is to build the capability of Pacific family violence prevention practitioners and service providers to provide culturally appropriate interventions to victims, perpetrators and their families.
+Training is informed by the Nga Vaka Conceptual Frameworks providing general Pacific and ethnic specific courses for 8 Pacific communities resident in New Zealand.

 Rape Prevention Education